andrewsali/Rlibcmaes/README.md

 # Installation

 The libcmaes library requires C++11, therefore currently the package only works under UNIX variants.
-This will change with 3.3., which is going to use gcc 4.9+.
+This will change with R 3.3., which is going to use gcc 4.9+.
 The package has been tested under experimental Windows builds, so it is highly likely that it will be available for Windows platforms in the near future.

 To install the package, use the devtools package and then execute: